TranQuocToan1996/LearnRedisCommand-ECommerce/README.md

 # LearnRedisCommand-ECommerce
-Learning primitive redis command through Build an E-Commerce web app.
-This repo only focus on the command of Redis, the client side using templates for easier watching the results.
+Learning primitive redis commands through Build an E-Commerce web app.
+This repo only focus on the command of Redis, the client side using template for easier watching the results.

 # create-svelte